bradleypallen/logistic-regression-sgd-mapreduce/README.md

 3. the prediction of class membership (0 or 1), and
 4. the JSON representation of the instance.

 The output file is intended to support active learning workflows; smaller margin implies greater uncertainty given the model, so given the output is sorted in increasing order of margin, the first line in the file can be used as the most informative instance to provide to a subject matter expert to determine the correct class of the instance.
+Additionally, instances over a threshold margin can be automatically assigned the predicted class and added to a training set to refine the model.

     $ export MODEL=file:///path/to/your/model
     $ cat test.data | ./predict_map.py | sort | ./predict_reduce.py > predictions